 Branches hold frequent meetings of interest to Science teachers, and the Association has had representation on the various syllabus committees which drew up the revised programmes in the various Science subjects.
 The Association has several Sub-Committees which do valuable work in the various subject areas.

 The ISTA holds an Annual Conference in the Spring of each year with a very broad programme of interest to people in different areas of Science education.
 The 50th AGM was held in Trinity College Dublin during European City of Science in 2012.
-We are delighted that Athlone IT will be the host venue for 2018.
+We are delighted that All Hallow's College & St. Patrick's Institute of Education, DCU, will be the host venue for 2019.

 ISTA has close affiliations with ASE UK and Scotland and is also a member of the International Council of Associations for Science Education (ICASE)